PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 The `npm` tool supplies other functionality to help with module creation and management workflow.

-For instance the `npm version` command can allow us to manage our modules version number according to semver semantics.
+For instance the `npm version` command can allow us to manage our module's version number according to semver semantics.

 > #### semver ![](../info.png)
 > semver is a versioning standard.
 A version consists of three numbers separated by a dot, for example `2.4.16`.
 The position of a number denotes specific information about the version in comparison to other versions.
 The three positions are known as `MAJOR.MINOR.PATCH`.
 The PATCH number is increased when changes have been made that don't break existing functionality nor add any new functionality.
 For instance, a bug fix would be considered a patch.
 The MINOR number should be increased when new backwards compatible functionality is added.
 For instance the adding of a method.
-The MAJOR number increases when backwards-incompatible changes are made
+The MAJOR number increases when backwards-incompatible changes are made.
 > See <http://semver.org/> for more information.

-If we we're to a fix a bug we would want to increase the PATCH number.
+If we were to a fix a bug we would want to increase the PATCH number.
 We could either manually edit the `version` field in `package.json`, setting it to `1.0.1`, or we can execute the following:

 ```sh
 npm version patch